rondlite/reaction-docs/website/versioned_docs/version-2.9.1/swag-shop-01-what-is-the-example-storefront.md

 original_id: swag-shop-1
 ---

-In the past, one developed for Demand Cluster by creating `plugins` and working with the main Reaction repo.
+In the past, one developed for Demand Cluster by creating `plugins` and working with the main Demandepo.
 This had advantages and disadvantages but some of the main disadvantages were:

 1. Very slow reload times, especially for making styling changes
 2. Limited ability to customize without modifying core